WebdriverIO JS SDK

 18]

-Please refer to configuration to see examples of using init with options.
+Refer to Configuration to see examples of initializing with options.

 evAnalyze(options)